 Who should opt for a normal coffee?

 Tolerance to caffeine is very individual very different.
-For some people, a cup of coffee can be finished, for other six or more cups.
+For some people, a cup of coffee can be enough, but for the other six or more cups.
 The excess of caffeine can overwhelm the central nervous system and cause restlessness, digestive problems, cardiac arrhythmia or sleep disorders in sensitive people.

 People who are very sensitive to caffeine may want to limit their consumption of regular coffee or switch to decaffeinated coffee or tea.
 People with certain conditions may also need a reduced caffeine diet.
 These include patients taking prescription medicines that may interact with caffeine.
-Pregnant and lactating women are also recommended to limit caffeine intake.
+It recommends taking limited caffeine for Pregnant and lactating women.
 Even children, adolescents and people with anxiety or sleep disorders are welcome.

 Decaffeinated drinks can be a good alternative to coffee for people sensitive to caffeine.
 Pregnant girls, adolescents and those with certain drugs may want to be more caffeine-free than normal.

 Coffee is one of the healthiest drinks in the world.
-It is loaded with antioxidants and reduces the risk of all types of serious diseases.
+It contains antioxidants and reduces the risk of all types of serious diseases.
 However, not everyone can drink coffee because caffeine can cause problems in some people.

-For these people, decaffeinated drink is a great way to enjoy a coffee, unless there are no side effects of caffeine.
+For these people, the decaffeinated coffee drink is a great way to enjoy, unless there are no side effects of caffeine.
 Decaf has the greatest health benefits, but none of the side effects.